- August 3, 2017

 - Fuel or ignition systems (may cause fires)

 - Gear shift levers

 - Tire jacks

 - Windshield wipers.

 Identifying and preserving a faulty part after a crash is a time-sensitive matter.
 It must also be conducted properly, so the evidence will be admissible in later court proceedings if necessary.
 Further complications will arise if you were hurt in an accident caused by a faulty part in the vehicle belonging to the other driver.
-For these reasons, victims should speak with an attorney as soon as possible after the accident.
+For these reasons, victims should speak with a distracted driving accident lawyer as soon as possible after the accident.